vgmstream/vgmstream/README.md

 ### Channel issues
 Some games layer a huge number of channels, that are disabled or downmixed during gameplay.
-The player may be unable to play those files (for example foobar can only play up to 8 channels, and Winamp depends the your sound card).
+The player may be unable to play those files (for example foobar can only play up to 8 channels, and Winamp depends on your sound card).
 For those files you can set the "downmix" option in vgmstream, that can reduce the number of channels to a playable amount.
 Note that this type of downmixing is very generic, not meant to be used when converting to other